nzgather/Gather-Resources-Dev/building-the-web/content/Building With Wordpress.md

 #### Using Related Posts
 Every time we related posts to one another, we normally want to output these related posts from within our templates.
 By default, Related Posts will output these posts after `the_content()`, __almost every time we want to turn this off and manually control the output.__ We do this under `Settings > Related Posts`.

-An common usage of related custom post types is the sidebar CTA.
+A common usage of related custom post types is the sidebar CTA.
 Once a `cta` custom post type has been created (usually with Types), one can use the following code to pull out related posts.

 	$ctas = MRP_get_related_posts( $post->ID, true, true, 'cta' );